-Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Torchmate
+Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 A CNC plasma table automates what a handheld plasma cutter does manually — cutting metal along programmed toolpaths with repeatable accuracy.
 For small fabrication shops, sign makers, and custom metalwork businesses, a CNC plasma table can transform a single-person operation into a production-capable shop.
 According to industry data, CNC plasma tables offer cutting speeds 3-5x faster than manual cutting with significantly better edge quality and repeatability.

-The market ranges from $3,000 hobby-grade kits to $60,000+ industrial units.
+The market ranges from $2,000 hobby kits to $60,000+ industrial units.
 This guide focuses on tables suited for small shops — typically 2’x2’ to 5’x10’ cut areas, compatible with standard plasma power supplies, and priced under $20,000 for the table itself.

 Key Specifications That Matter